RishabhRaj221/cancer_dt/README.md

 ## Cancer Prediction App

 This repository contains the code for a web application that predicts cancer diagnosis based on various input features.
-The app is built using Streamlit and is deployed at the following URL: [Cancer Prediction App](https://shivam-krcancerdetectionsystem.streamlit.app/).

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)